 The Third Layer: Altering Aesthetic Properties

-Before we return to the drought , let’s look at a few additional layers that can help us can alter our bar chart.
+Before we return to the drought data visualization, let’s look at a few additional layers that can help us can alter our bar chart.
 Say we want to change the color of our bars.
 In the grammar of graphics approach to chart-making, this means mapping some variable to the aesthetic property of fill.
 (Slightly confusingly, the aesthetic property of color would, for a bar chart, change only the outline of each bar).
 In the same way that we mapped year to the x axis and y to lifeExp, we can also map fill to a variable, such as year:

 ggplot( data = gapminder_10_rows, mapping = aes( x = year, y = lifeExp, fill = year ) ) + geom_col()